KaiNorberg/PatchworkOS/README.md

     close(ctl);
 ```

-Note the use of openf() which allows us to open files via a formatted path and that we name our server myserver.
+Note the use of `openf()` which allows us to open files via a formatted path and that we name our server `myserver`.
 If we wanted to accept a connection using our newly created server, we just open its accept file, like this

 ```c
     fd_t fd = openf("/net/local/%s/accept", id);
 ```

-The returned file descriptor can be used to send and receive data, just like when calling accept() in for example Linux or other POSIX operating systems.
+The returned file descriptor can be used to send and receive data, just like when calling `accept()` in for example Linux or other POSIX operating systems.
 This is practically true of the entire socket API, apart from using these weird files everything (should) work as expected.
 For the sake of completeness, if we wanted to connect to this server, we can do something like this

 ```c
     fd_t handle = open("/net/local/seqpacket");